pashford/zfswiki/wiki/Workflow/Test.md

 Finally, it's necessary to verify that the changes made actually do what they were intended to do.
 The extent of the testing would depend on the complexity of the changes.

 After the changes are tested, it would be good if the testing could be automated for addition to the test suite.
-A seperate Issue should be opened for any new tests to be added to either the full test suite or to the smaller test suite distributed with ZFS.
+A separate Issue should be opened for any new tests to be added to either the full test suite or to the smaller test suite distributed with ZFS.

 [zts-readme]: https://github.com/zfsonlinux/zfs/tree/master/tests